Hispasat 36W-1 [ESA / Pierre Carril]

 SGEO has been developed as an optimum platform for communications payloads.
 With its modular design, however, SGEO also provides a cost-efficient basis for other applications such as Earth observation or meteorology.

-The first satellites utilizing the SGEO platform are to be placed in orbit in 2012.
+The first satellites utilizing the SGEO platform wer to be placed in orbit in 2012, but the maiden mission was delayed to 2017.